SystemFw/dynosaur/docs/Schema2.md

-You can also introduce a schema is declaring a bidirectional relationship between your data and one of the primitives. talk about isos, xmap and const, can use enums for example,
+You can also introduce a schema is declaring a bidirectional relationship between your data and one of the primitives. talk about isos, xmap and const, can use enums for example, change const to eqv

+example:
+ newtype for iso (+ date for exceptions?) enums for epi think about eqv

 ## Records